 • Add a heck ton of lemon zest, like at least 2 lemons worth

-Once you try a Blueberry Pie with the appropriate balance of tartness, there is no going back.
-But aside from this, there are a few other things that make this pie next level.
+Once you try a Blueberry Pie with the appropriate balance of tartness, and cooking the filling before baking, there is no going back.
+But aside from this, there is one more thing that make this pie next level:

 Homemade Blueberry Pie ingredients